In this article

+During this time, you will only be able to eat soft foods.
 These foods don’t require chewing, helping prevent pain, discomfort, and complications.
+Staying hydrated with water also helps the healing process.

 Here are the top 10 foods to eat after wisdom teeth removal:

-Blended soups are easy to eat and don’t contain pieces that could irritate the surgical site.
-For example, tomato or pumpkin soup.
+Blended soups, like tomato or pumpkin soup, are easy to eat and don’t contain pieces that could irritate the surgical site.

 Additionally, soups are typically rich in vitamins and minerals.
 This helps you meet the daily nutrition recommendations when you can’t eat many whole fruits or vegetables.